Provider type

 Most employer WSAs include psychotherapy.
 Coverage depends on your specific plan.
 Check with your plan administrator.

-Psychotherapy with a CRPO-registered RP qualifies for the federal Medical Expense Tax Credit.
+Psychotherapy with a Registered Psychotherapist qualifies for the federal Medical Expense Tax Credit.
 Keep annual receipts and include them on your tax return.
 Speak with a tax professional for advice specific to your situation.

 OHIP and public coverage